wattahay/cli-game-scripts/README.md

 Yellow/Orange Blocks.....immovable
 	Orange blocks destroy green blocks that are pushed into them.
-	Orange blocks take a life if you walk into them Walking into am orange block gives you some green boxes if you are low.
+	Orange blocks take a life if you walk into them Walking into an orange block gives you some green boxes if you are low.
 ```

 ### Runs in Linux Terminal